retux-game/retux/README.txt

 HOW TO RUN

-If you have downloaded a version of ReTux designated for a particular system, simply run the executable.
+If you have downloaded a version of the game designated for a particular system, simply run the executable.

-To run the ReTux source code, you will need the following dependencies:
+To run the source code, you will need the following dependencies:

 - Python 2 (2.7 or later) or 3 (3.1 or later) <http://www.python.org>
 - Pygame 1.9.1 or later <http://pygame.org>

-Once you have installed the dependencies, you can start ReTux by running retux.py.
+Once you have installed the dependencies, you can start the game by running "retux.py".
 On most systems, this should be done by double-clicking on it; if you are shown a dialog asking you if you want to display or run the file, choose to run it.

-To run ReTux with a particular Python version, open retux.py and change the shebang on line one to indicate the version you want to use, e.g.
-"python2" or "python3" instead of just "python".
+To run the game with a particular Python version, open "retux.py" in a text editor and change the shebang on line one to indicate the version you want to use, e.g. "python2" or "python3" instead of just "python".

 There are some command-line options that can be passed.
-Run ReTux in a terminal with the "-h" command-line option for more information.
+Run the game in a terminal with the "-h" command-line option for more information.

 SPECIAL CONTROLS